nx-intelligence/chrono-logs/README.md

 ## MongoDB Integration

-x-logger-enterprise integrates seamlessly with MongoDB through Chronos-DB v2.0.
+nx-logging integrates seamlessly with MongoDB through Chronos-DB v2.0.
 Here's how to configure it:

 ### Environment Variables